Chan-electro/standard-surgical-company/README.md

-# aslams — Health Care Equipment
+# Standard Surgical Company

-This repository contains a lightweight PHP 8.1 website for aslams — Health Care Equipment.
+This repository contains a lightweight PHP 8.1 website for Standard Surgical Company.
 The site is built without a framework and uses a simple front controller (`routes.php`) to serve modular pages from `/pages` with shared layout elements in `/includes`.

 ## Requirements